Cardiopulmonary evaluation system / Ergospirometer

 Heart Rate Monitors & Devices

 Heart rate monitoring is more accurate and adaptable than ever.
 Heart rate can be monitored, during exercise or during testing, using different approaches: through the traditional chest strap, through smart watches that show the heart rate in real-time or through optical sensors that can be worn on a strap around the arm, leg or in case of swimming, on the goggles contacting the temples.
+The ability to simultaneously track the heart rates of multiple individuals is also present.
+This way, in team training situations, it can be established whether training has the same impact on all team members or not (too difficult for some, too easy for others).

 Device for measuring the percentage of oxygen in the blood (SpO2)